Inovio Pharmaceuticals Inc. (INO) Shares Plummet Below 1-Year High

-Inovio Pharmaceuticals Inc. (NASDAQ: INO)’s stock price has decreased by -3.14 compared to its previous closing price of 0.81.
-However, the company has seen a -5.10% decrease in its stock price over the last five trading sessions.
+Inovio Pharmaceuticals Inc. (NASDAQ: INO)’s stock price has plunge by -9.48relation to previous closing price of 0.72.
+Nevertheless, the company has seen a -16.82% plunge in its stock price over the last five trading sessions.

 Is It Worth Investing in Inovio Pharmaceuticals Inc. (NASDAQ: INO) Right Now?

-Moreover, the 36-month beta value for INO is 1.04.
-Analysts have varying opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”
+, and the 36-month beta value for INO is at 1.06.
+Analysts have varying views on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 as “hold,” and 0 as “sell.”

 Sponsored

-The average price recommended by analysts for Inovio Pharmaceuticals Inc. (INO) is $1.33, which is $0.62 above the current market price.
-The public float for INO is 245.68M and currently, short sellers hold a 16.08% of that float.
-On May 12, 2023, INO’s average trading volume was 5.17M shares.
+The average price suggested by analysts for INO is $1.33, which is $1.18 above the current market price.
+The public float for INO is 245.68M, and currently, shorts hold a 16.08% of that float.
+The average trading volume for INO on May 19, 2023 was 5.48M shares.

 INO’s Market Performance

-The stock of Inovio Pharmaceuticals Inc. (INO) has seen a -5.10% decrease in the past week, with a 6.68% rise in the past month, and a -51.29% fall in the past quarter.
-The volatility ratio for the week is 7.67%, and the volatility levels for the past 30 days are at 8.67% for INO.
-The simple moving average for the last 20 days is -5.82% for INO stock, with a simple moving average of -52.90% for the last 200 days.
+The stock of Inovio Pharmaceuticals Inc. (INO) has seen a -16.82% decrease in the past week, with a -26.00% drop in the past month, and a -56.80% fall in the past quarter.
+The volatility ratio for the week is 13.35%, and the volatility levels for the past 30 days are at 8.53% for INO.
+The simple moving average for the last 20 days is -17.77% for INO stock, with a simple moving average of -60.05% for the last 200 days.

 Analysts’ Opinion of INO